5 important rules of potty trainingJune 8, 2016

 - They are busy playing and too interested in what they are doing they forget or don’t want to break away from the fun and leave it too late

 - They are scared to ask teacher if they can go

 Little Miss Smarty Pants saying no to nappies!

 Do not panic if this happens to your child it will pass and is normal.

 - Make sure they remember to go at break times and ask their teachers to check in with them if they are disrupting the class through their accidents the teacher should be pleased to help

 - Ask if you can take your child into the school loos and go through the routine and where everything is and what to do so they are less scared

-- If accidents happen after school try and ask your child to keep dry until say dinner time, and extend it daily over the course of a week until they are used to it.
+- If accidents happen after school try and ask your child to keep dry until say tea time, and extend it daily over the course of a week until they are used to their new extra tiring day.
 Reward with a sticker or smiley face for hitting the target

 - Do not punish when your child has an accident but get them to help clean up – remind them if they just go to the loo they will get back to playing faster!

 - Speak to their teacher and be clear what the school or class policy is so you can teach your child when and how to ask